Filip Piszczek

-Filip Piszczek (born 26 May 1995) is a Polish professional footballer who plays as a forward and currently play for FC Imabari.
+Filip Piszczek (born 26 May 1995) is a Polish professional footballer who plays as a forward for II liga club Sandecja Nowy Sącz.

 Club career

 On 31 January 2020, he joined Italian Serie B club Trapani on loan.

 On 25 February 2022, he moved to Jagiellonia Białystok on a half-a-year deal with a two-year extension option.

 After an unsuccessful stint in Białystok, in July 2022 he signed for Japanese third division side FC Imabari.